Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 Diagnose by Symptom: Find the Root Cause Fast

-A little detective work can save you a lot of time and effort.
+A little detective work can save you a lot of time.
 Here are common symptoms and their likely causes.

 Head Won’t Pop Up or Retract